panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/react-context-example-gzovv?file=/src/Application.js)

-Let's look into more detail what was done.
+Let's look into more detail what has been done.

 First, `const UserContext = createContext('Unknown')` creates the context that's going to hold the user name information.

-Second, inside the `<Application />` component, all the application content is wrapped inside the user context provider: `<UserContext.Provider value={userName}>`.
+Second, inside the `<Application />` component, the application's child components are wrapped inside the user context provider: `<UserContext.Provider value={userName}>`.
 Note that the
 `value` prop of the provider component is important: this is how you set the value of the context.

 Finally, `<UserInfo />` becomes the consumer of the context.
-It does so by using the built-in `useContext(UserContext)` hook is called with the context as an argument.
+It does so by using the built-in `useContext(UserContext)` hook, which is called with the context as an argument and returns the user name value.

-The benefit is that `<Layout />` and `<Header />` intermediate components no longer have to pass the `userName` prop.
+`<Layout />` and `<Header />` intermediate components don't have to pass down the `userName` prop.
+That is the great benefit of the context: it removes the burden of passing down data from the intermediate components.

 Note that when changing the context value, then all of its consumers are being notified and re-rendered.